sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_upgrade_process.md

 Finally, update the tracking issue

-If the upgrade fail, follow the logs and restore the instance.
+If the upgrade fail, follow the logs and figure out which step went wrong, then follow the [manual upgrade](#manual-upgrade) to finish the upgrade.

 #### Manual Upgrade (deprecated)